nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

   <img src="https://raw.githubusercontent.com/nathanbumpus/Trinity-2.8.4-Marconi/master/images/ExN50.25.jpg" alt="ExN50 plot">
 </p>

-<P>The graph shows a nice sharp peak right around 90% suggesting that sequencing was performed at a sufficient depth to create a high quality assembly.
+<p>The graph shows a nice sharp peak right around 90% suggesting that sequencing was performed at a sufficient depth to create a high quality assembly.
 A fragmented assembly in need of deeper sequencing would look more like a foothill with no distinct peak at 90%.
 Taking into account each of the metrics laid out on this page it appears that the shrimp data is suitable for further analysis.
-We can now move on to determining <a href="https://nathanbumpus.github.io/Trinity-2.8.4-Marconi/DE.html">Differential Expression.</a>  <a href="#top">back to top</a></p>
+We can now move on to determining Differential Expression.</p>

 <h2 align="center">Table of Contents<a id="contents"></a></h2>
 * [Home](README.md)